keymaker-byte/kalah/README.md

 #Kalah Java
-A Java library that models the Kahala game (https://en.wikipedia.org/wiki/Kalah).
+A Java library that models the Kalah game (https://en.wikipedia.org/wiki/Kalah).

 ## How to use it
 The game can be instantiated using one of the available modes (3-seed, 4-seed or 6-seed)